MdOmerQasimSk/MdOmerQasimSk/README.md

 ## About Me

 - 🌍 Based in Toronto, Canada
-- 🎮 gaming enthusiast and Completionist
+- 🎮 Gaming enthusiast and a completionist
 - 📚 Currently learning Neo4j
 - 🧠 Constantly expanding my skillset to become a full-stack developer